wayfareio/wayfare.io/startups/pilot-program.markdown

 ### What Can I Expect From Pilot Program?

-Our hope is that you will arrive at MVP (Minimum viable product, program, or service).
+Our hope is that you will arrive at MVP (minimum viable product, program, or service).
 This means:

 * Your idea has a well articulated purpose and objective connected to your unique story and journey.
 This is what makes your idea so compelling and inspiring!
 * You’ve developed well articulated problem & solution statements.
 The problem or issue you’re addressing in the world is clear – and your solution is not only deeply rooted in your personal “why”, but it’s also a valuable and well-formed solution to the problem you’ve observed in the world that best meets the needs of the population you’re serving.